Postgraduate Course: Political Theory of International Human Rights (PGSP11161)

 - Assess the arguments for and against cultural relativist critiques of human rights as universal

-- Assess the role of human rights in cases such as environmental protection and humanitarian intervention
+- Assess the role of human rights in environmental protection

-- Assess the competing claims of human rights and the principles of state sovereignty and democracy
+- Assess the competing claims of human rights and the principle of state sovereignty.

 Boyle, A and Anderson, M (1996) Human Rights Approaches to Environmental Protection, Clarendon Press, Oxford.